Communication-Efficient Federated Linear and Deep Generalized Canonical Correlation Analysis: Conclusion

 \section{Conclusion}

-In this work, we proposed a communication-efficient distributed framework for linear and deep MAX-VAR GCCA.
+In this work, we proposed a communication-efficient {federated learning} framework for linear and deep MAX-VAR GCCA.
 Our algorithm is designed for the scenario where the views are stored at computing agents and data sharing is not allowed.
-This setting finds applications in distributed representation learning and parallel large-scale computing.
-Our contribution is twofold.
-First, we integrated the idea of exchanging information quantization and error feedback to come up with a communication-economical algorithmic framework, which is shown to save about 90\% communication overhead in both the linear and deep GCCA cases.
-Second, we offered rigorous convergence analysis to support our design.
-In particular, due to the inapplicability of existing convergence analysis of quantized distributed algorithm, we provided custom analyses to accommodate the special problem structure of linear/deep MAX-VAR GCCA.
-In addition to critical point convergence of the general framework, we also established approximate global optimality of the linear case under our distributed computation scheme.
+First, we integrated the idea of exchanging information quantization and error feedback to come up with a communication-economical algorithmic framework {for federated GCCA}, which was shown to save about 90\% communication overhead in both the linear and deep GCCA cases {in our empirical study}.
+Second, we offered rigorous convergence analysis to support our design. {As generic federated optimization results are not applicable to the GCCA problem}, we provided custom analyses to accommodate the special problem structure of linear/deep MAX-VAR GCCA.
+In addition to critical point convergence of the general framework, we also established approximate global optimality of the linear case under our {federated learning} scheme.
 We tested the algorithm on multiple synthetic and real datasets.
 The results corroborate our analyses and show promising performance.

 \appendices